Certified Addiction Counselor: Career Profile and Requirements to Become a Fully Certified Substance Abuse Counselor

 State-by-State: Degree Requirements for Certified Addiction Counselors in Your State

-Whether you genuinely need a bachelor’s degree in your state or can get in with an undergrad certificate and a high school diploma represents a huge spread in terms of state-level education requirements.
+Whether you genuinely need a bachelor’s degree in your state or can get in with an undergraduate certificate and a high school diploma represents a massive spread in state-level education requirements.
 So we’ve listed the certified addiction counselor job titles and degree requirements for every state here.

-States that do not have an equivalent license with the same scope of practice show NA.
-And while a degree isn’t mandatory in some states, those that offer a reduction in practice hour requirements for applicants with higher level degrees are marked with an asterisk.
+States that don’t have an equivalent license with the exact scope of practice show NA.
+And while a degree isn’t mandatory in some states, those that offer a reduction in practice-hour requirements for applicants with higher-level degrees are marked with an asterisk.

 State